Ridley Magnetite Project

 Figure 1: A schematic view of the Ridley topography looking west, with a potential pit design superimposed onto the Ridley Range.
 The Bobby and Alice DSO pits are shown in the right foreground and background, respectively.

 In April 2009, Atlas announced the findings of a pre-feasibility study (PFS) on the Ridley Magnetite Project.
-This study, the culmination of work by a number of sub-consultants under the supervision of Engenium, sought optimal solutions for mining, crushing, ore delivery, ore processing, waste and tailings storage, power generation, sources of process water, concentrate delivery and export.
+This study, which was the culmination of work by a number of sub-consultants under the supervision of Engenium, sought optimal solutions for mining, crushing, ore delivery, ore processing, waste and tailings storage, power generation, sources of process water, concentrate delivery and export.

 The PFS concluded that a large conventional truck-and-shovel open pit operation mining approximately 48Mtpa of magnetite ore would produce 15Mtpa of concentrate for export.
-Ore will be crushed in-pit, and both ore and waste will be hauled to the natural surface by conveyors, with rock waste and tailings encapsulated together in a staged waste storage facility.
+Ore will be crushed in-pit and both ore and waste will be hauled to the natural surface by conveyors, with rock waste and tailings encapsulated together in a staged waste storage facility.
 The ore will be processed by multiple stage autogenous grinding followed by magnetic separation, with an end product of 80% passing 30 micron, containing 68.3% Fe and 4.3% SiO2.

 For additional details regarding the Ridley Magnetite Project PFS outcomes, please refer to the ASX announcement of 14 April 2009.